hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 stored in Orion with the privacy group ID.

 The Besu nodes maintain the public world state for the blockchain and a private state for each privacy group.
 The private states contain data that is not shared in the globally replicated world state.
-Private transactions read and write to the private world state for the privacy group, and read from the public world state.

 ## Privacy Types